mayolabvision/NeuralDecoding/README.md

 # You should only see the help information from pip3 if your python installation was successful
 ```

-4. Go to Extension, search and download **Jupyter Notebook** with VSCode
+4. Go to Extension, search and download **Jupyter Notebook** within VSCode

 This should install of the basic packages and dependencies you will need to run all of the decoders, but if it doesn't ask Kendra for help.